 Table 41 shows the distribution, between the built boundary and designated greenfield areas of Hagersville, of the new housing units required to meet the 20% intensification target during the period 2021 to 2051.
-The target is for the existing built-up area to accommodate 360 new housing units and the designated growth areas to accommodate 1,330 new dwelling units over this 30-year period.
+The target is for the existing built-up area to accommodate 378 new housing units and the designated growth areas to accommodate 1,416 new dwelling units over this 30-year period.

-Hagersville Forecast of New Housing Units by Density Type, by Built Boundary and Designated Growth Areas: 2021-2051

-Policy Area Low- Density Units Medium- Density Units High- Density Units Total Units
+Table 41 Hagersville Forecast of New Housing Units by Density Type, by Built Boundary and Designated Growth Areas: 2021-2051 Policy Area Low- Density Units Medium- Density Units High- Density Units Total Units Built Boundary 63 47 268 378 Designated Growth Area nated Total 1,006 465 323 1,794 Source: Matt Reniers and Associates based on forecasts provided in Watson & Associates Economists Ltd., 2020 Note that numbers may not add up precisely due to rounding

-Built Boundary 60 45 255 360

-Designated Growth Area 890 400 40 1,330

-Total 950 445 295 1,690

-Source: Matt Reniers and Associates based on forecasts provided in Watson & Associates Economists Ltd., 2020

 The residential land needs for Hagersville, from 2021 to 2051, was calculated by using the same methodology that was applied to estimating future land needs for the other urban communities.
 The analysis is presented in Table 42.
-The vacant land supply in the designated growth area of Hagersville is about 142 hectares (351 acres), most of which (131 hectares, 324 acres) is designated as Residential or are currently designated as Agriculture but are suitable for redesignation to Residential use in the Official Plan.
-The analysis indicates that there will be a surplus of 37 hectares (91 acres) of residential and community employment lands to meet the growth needs in Hagersville designated greenfield areas to 2051.
+The vacant land supply in the designated growth area of Hagersville is about 133 hectares (329 acres), most of which are designated as Residential or are suitable for redesignation to Residential use in the Official Plan.
+The analysis indicates that there will be a surplus of 22 hectares (54 acres) of residential and community employment lands to meet the growth needs in Hagersville designated greenfield areas to 2051.
+Note that this analysis does not take into account the impact of the blasting operations at the Lafarge Quarry on potential residential land supply.
+This issue will be discussed further later in this report.

 Table 42

 Hagersville Designated Growth Area Land Needs: 2021-2051

-Residential Household Growth in DGA to 2051 А 1,330
+Household Growth in DGA to 2051 A 1416

-Density Factor (units per gross ha.) В 15
+Residential Density Factor (units per gross ha.) В 15

 Land Need (ha.)
-C=A/B 89
+C=A/B 94

 Community Employment Employment Growth to 2051 D 670

 Density Factor (jobs per gross ha.)
 E 40

 Land Need (ha.)
 F=D/E 17

-DGA Total Land Need (ha.)
-G=C+F 105

-Vacant Land Supply (ha.) Н 142

 Land Need (ha.)
-J=G-H -37
+G=C+F 111

+DGA Total DGA TotalVacant Land Supply (ha.)H133

+Land Need (ha.)
+J=G-H -22

-Source: Matt Reniers and Associates based on forecasts provided in Watson & Associates Economists Ltd., 2020
+Source: Matt Reniers and Associates based on forecasts provided in Watson & Associates Economists Ltd., 2020 Note that numbers may not add up precisely due to rounding